michaelmusick/341-web-dev/CourseMaterials/week_04/01_lists.md

 ![Ordered List Example in Browser](imgs/olInBrowser.png)

 ## Unordered Lists
-Unordered lists are those that which begin with dots, bullets, dashes, or other visial signifiers.
+Unordered lists are those that which begin with dots, bullets, dashes, or other visual signifiers.
 These lists are great for things like ingredients in a recipe.

 Unordered lists, by default, get a dot in most browsers.